Slough: Economy

 Starting in the 1920s, Slough Estates Ltd, the operator of the original Slough Trading Estate, created and operated many more estates in the UK and abroad.
 The Slough Trading Estate meant that the town was largely insulated from many of the effects of recession.
 For many years, Slough's economy was mainly manufacturing-based.
+The company Zwicky Limited, a manufacturer of liquid pumps, filters, compression valves and aircraft refuelling units, runway sweepers were based in Slough.

 In the last 20 or so years, there has been a major shift from a manufacturing to an information-based economy, with the closure of many factories (some of which had been in Slough for many decades).
 The factories are rapidly being replaced by office buildings.
 Hundreds of major companies have sited in Slough Trading Estate over the years, with its proximity to London Heathrow Airport and good motorway connections being attractive.
 In the 1960s, Gerry Anderson's film company was based in Slough, and his Supermarionation series, including Thunderbirds, were filmed there.

 The UK headquarters of Mars, Incorporated is in Slough, the main factory having been established in 1932 by Forrest Mars Sr. and Frank C. Mars.
 It produced the Mars Bar in Slough over 70 years ago.
 One of the Mars factories has been demolished and some production has moved to the Czech Republic.
 The European head offices of major IT companies such as BlackBerry, McAfee, Computer Associates, PictureTel and Compusys (among others) are all in the town.
 O2 is headquartered in the town across four buildings.
 The town is also home to the business support organisation Thames Valley Chamber of Commerce Group and National Foundation for Educational Research, which is housed in the Mere.

 Recent new offices include those of Nintendo, Black and Decker and Abbey business centres.
 The registered office of Furniture Village lies in the town.

 The motor trade has long been represented in Slough.
 Until 1966, Citroën assembled cars in a Liverpool Road factory (later used by Mars Confectionery), and it retains its UK headquarters in the town.
 Ford built D Series and Cargo lorries at its factory in Langley (a former Hawker Aircraft site) from 1936 to the 1950s until the site was redeveloped for housing in the 1990s.
 Ferrari, Mercedes, Fiat and Maserati now have offices in the town.

 Transport

 Road

-Located roughly 20 mi west of Central London, Slough is near Heathrow Airport (7 mi south-east), Uxbridge (6 mi north-east), Maidenhead (5 mi west) and Staines (7 mi south-east).
-Many people from Slough work in nearby towns and cities such as Windsor, Reading, London and Bracknell, and there are large passenger movements in the morning and evening rush hours.
+Located roughly 20 mi west of Central London, Slough is a commuter town near Heathrow Airport (7 mi south-east), Uxbridge (6 mi north-east), Maidenhead (5 mi west) and Staines (7 mi south-east).
+Slough residents also commute to Windsor, Reading and Bracknell as well as Central London.
+There are large passenger movements in the morning and evening rush hours.
 Road transport in Slough includes: